Discovering What is Popular Culture Through Contemporary Art

 Last True Rock Star – Kurt Cobain Photographed and Illustrated by Mark Seliger and Flameboy

 It is often argued that Kurt Cobain was the last true rock star.
 Millions of fans worship Cobain even today, long after he was found dead at the age of 27, so it’s not surprising that his image inspired many different artworks – from photography and fine art to illustrations.
-Most of people and not only hard-core fans will easily recognize Cobain’s blank expression, as the reproductions of the photograph can be found on many t-shirt designs.
+Most of the people and not only hard-core fans will easily recognize Cobain’s blank expression, as the reproductions of the photograph can be found on many t-shirt designs.
 This iconic portrait was taken by Mark Seliger, a photographer famous for his celebrity portraiture.
 Another Cobain-inspired piece is a graphic novel written by James and Jim McCarthy and illustrated by Flameboy.

 Timeless Diva and Andy Warhol’s Beloved Muse – Marilyn Monroe